MicrosoftDocs/Advertising/advertising/bingads-13/customer-management-service/clientlink.md

 > For more information about the client link lifecycle, see the [Account Hierarchy](../guides/account-hierarchy-permissions.md#account-hierarchy) technical guide.
 For more information about becoming an agency, see the [Resources for agency partners](https://about.ads.microsoft.com/en/resources/partners-agencies/agency-center).
 For more information from a client's perspective, see [How to have an agency manage your Microsoft Advertising account](https://help.ads.microsoft.com/#apex/3/en/52004/3).

 > [!NOTE]
 > Agency customers in the Create Accounts on Behalf of Client pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 793) can also establish ad account level client links via the [SignupCustomer](../customer-management-service/signupcustomer.md) service operation.
 Please see [SignupCustomer](../customer-management-service/signupcustomer.md) for more information.

+> [!WARNING]
+> The *ClientEntityCustomerNumber* field is optional.
+It will be required in a future release.

 ## Syntax